skykosiner/todoist.nvim/README.md

 work well for me, so I built this one my self.
 It's still a work in progress and doesn't have the best code.
 Feel free to open a pr :)

+* There is a timer running in the background that will use vim.timer and vim.schedule to update the todo's every 5 minutes

 ## Installation
 ### Lazy
 ```lua